 Here are some other wreaths (and the DIY instructions) I have made for our front door.
 Just click on the title for more information.

 Doesn’t this look amazing on our front door?
 It is bright and colorful and looks exactly how I wanted it to look.
-I kind of went with an apple theme and used fall florals that I had laying around the house.
+I kind of went with an apple theme and used fall florals that I had lying around the house.

-Materials you Need to Make a Fall Thanksgiving Wreath
+Materials You Need to Make a Fall Thanksgiving Wreath

 Ribbon for hanging (see below)